FDio/vpp/docs/gettingstarted/developers/building.rst

 Build VPP (Debug)
 ----------------------------

-This build version contains debug symbols which are useful for modifying VPP.
-The **make** command below builds a debug version of VPP.
-The binaries, when building the debug images, can be found in /build-root/vpp_debug-native.

 The Debug build version contains debug symbols, which are useful for troubleshooting or modifying VPP.
 The **make** command below, builds a debug version of VPP.
-The binaries used for building the debug image can be found in */build-root/vpp_debug-native*.
+The binaries used for building the debug image can be found in *build-root/vpp_debug-native*.

 .. code-block:: console